veeso/padrepio-bot/README.md

 ## About padrepio-bot

-padrepio-bot is the Telegram bot for [prega.org](https://www.prega.org/)
+padrepio-bot is a Telegram bot using ChatGPT who behaves as Padre Pio.
+It used to be based on the prega.org padre pio bot, but this has been deactivated in june 2023, so now it's been rewritten to interact with chatgpt api directly

 ## Command API 🐷